GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/document-processing/README.md

 - navigate/cd to the directory /solutions/document-processing

 ### Prerequisites
+#### IAM
-- You must have GCP Organization Administrator or Owner role level privileges
+- You must have GCP Organization Administrator or Owner role level privileges to run this script
 - Your GCP account must have increased quotas for [billing/project](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-onboarding.md#quota-increase) association - if generating more than 5 projects in the organization
-- Cloud Identity accounts that will receive the provisioned project must have been created by the Super Admin already
+- Restricted role developer Cloud Identity accounts that will receive the provisioned project must have been created by the Super Admin already
+- User role Cloud Identity accounts will be required for read only access

+##### IAM - Organization Administrator
+##### IAM - Folder level Admin
+- ability to create projects - Folder Admin
+- ability to associate billing with projects - Project Billing Manager
+##### IAM - Project Level Owner
+- Restricted to a particular project
+- has ability to enable any service

+##### IAM - Project Level Limited Developer
+- limited to a 1 or more projects
+- cannot enable services
+-
 ### KCC - via Kubernetes Config Controller
 - Reference CRDs for GCP services: https://cloud.google.com/config-connector/docs/reference/resource-docs/iam/iamserviceaccount and https://cloud.google.com/config-connector/docs/how-to/getting-started
 ### Gcloud - via sh script